Completing and submitting practice exercises

 The Hello, Quarto tutorial is a great place to learn how to render Quarto documents, run code blocks interactively, and format text using the markdown syntax.

-• Complete the project by filling in the blank spaces, fixing any “broken” code in the document, or adding new code in the code blocks that look like this:
+• Complete the exercise by filling in the blank spaces, fixing any “broken” code in the document, or adding new code in the code blocks that look like this:

 1 + 1 # example code